dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Return Value**

-Int value that means the rotation angle of the `DCEFrame` image.
+Int value that means the rotation angle of the image.
 The value is 0, 90, 180 or 270 with depends on the device orientation.

 <div align="center">
     <p><img src="assets/getOrientation.png" width="70%" alt="getOrientation"></p>